ministryofjustice/form-builder/documentation/integrating/integrating.md

 ### 2. Encryption & Decryption

 The JSON output is sent as an encrypted payload, you will need to decrypt it to use it.
-Images are also attached as URLs and stored encryted.
+Images are also attached as URLs and stored encrypted.

 ## JSON Payload